ZewoGraveyard/Docs/README.md

 ### Configure your project

-First we need to create a directory for your app.
+First we need to create a directory for our app.

 ```sh
 mkdir hello && cd hello